In this Article

 As a side note, if wheat and gluten causes your skin to react or you have an allergy or intolerance to gluten, then Genius Bread is perfect for you!
 Free from gluten, this range is chewy, tasty and perfect for sandwiches and toast.
 The range is also free from milk.

-Until very recently, the only dairy free alternatives to butter were dairy free spreads.
-If you’re like me, you won’t like the taste of these as margarine to me tastes plasticy.
+Until very recently, the only dairy free butter alternatives were dairy free spreads, aka margarines.
+If you’re like us, you won’t like the taste of these as margarine can taste plasticy.
 But now, all hail Naturli!

 The Naturli Block tastes so much like ‘proper’ butter that it can make you wonder if you’re being hoodwinked.
-But we’re not, I promise.
+But you’re not, we promise.
 It’s delicious, and most definitely free from dairy.

 Naturli isn’t available everywhere yet, so as another dairy free butter alternative, plump for sunflower or olive oil spreads that are labelled as dairy free.
 Just watch out for whey (which is a type of protein found in milk and milk products) in some olive oil spreads.
-If in doubt, go for Vitalite.

-For years now, I’ve been writing about my dislike of vegan cheese.
-Pre veganism for me, I LOVED cheese.
-So trying to find a dairy free alternative that tasted good was a real mission, and one that I’m still on.
+For years now, many people have been talking about their dislike of vegan cheese.
+Pre veganism for many people meant they LOVED cheese.
+So trying to find a dairy free alternative that tasted as good was a real mission, and one that many are still on.

 Vegan cheese, unlike many plant based meat alternatives, simply doesn’t taste right.
 So it really is a case of trial and error until you find one that you like.
 Most, if not all, supermarkets now offer their own brand dairy free cheeses and there are lots of independents also doing the same.

-Stand out dairy free cheese brands for me include Applewood for melting on toast or over a jacket potato and Violife for sandwiches and spreads.
-One that I’m really impressed with is Nush.
+Stand out dairy free cheese brands for us include Applewood for melting on toast or over a jacket potato and Violife for sandwiches and spreadables.
+One that we’re really impressed with is Nush.
 Their almond milk and chive ‘cheese’ spread is great on oatcakes.

-As far as yogurts go, dairy free versions are pretty good.
+As far as yoghurts go, dairy free versions are pretty good.
 Most are based on soya milk, so if you choose to avoid soya products, then these are best left on the supermarket shelves.
-Watch out too, for yogurts with excessive amounts of sugar in them.
+Watch out too, for yoghurts with excessive amounts of sugar in them.

-Again, Nush wins hands for me in this category as their Raspberry Yog is divine and a staple in my fridge!
+Again, Nush wins hands for us in this category as their Raspberry Yog is divine and a staple in our fridges!
 Made with almond milk, vegan cultures and no added sugars, it ticks all the boxes for flavour and health.

-Dairy free creams, custards and even crème fraîche are now also becoming mainstream (yay, dessert time!).
+Dairy free cream alternatives, custards and even crème fraîche are now also becoming mainstream (yay, dessert time!).
 Trendy Swedish brand, Oatly, are leading the pack with their oat based dairy free cream alternatives.

-(I must point out a recent controversy with Oatly though, over their decision to sell part of the company to a US investment company linked with various nasties.
-You can read both sides of the story here.
+(We must point out a recent controversy with Oatly though, over their decision to sell part of the company to a US investment company linked with various nasties.
+You can read the story here.
 They were also criticised for taking our beloved Glebe Farm to court, and losing, over an alleged copyright infringement.)

 Many protein powders are made using whey, which as we discovered above, is a main constituent of milk (remember Little Miss Muffet with her curds and whey?).
 However, there are a huge array of protein powders that are dairy free alternatives.

-I’m not really an ice cream fan, but I’m told there are many new dairy free ice cream brands about now.
+There are many new dairy free ice cream brands now popping up.
 Check out Booja Booja, Swedish Glace and the Coconut Collaborative.
-I’ve also spotted that big brands such as Magnum, Cornetto and Ben and Jerrys are also now in on the act with vegan versions of their classics.
+We’ve also spotted that big brands such as Magnum, Cornetto and Ben & Jerrys are also now in on the act with vegan versions of their classics.

-I urge you to try the Vego range of bars and chocolate spread because they’re quite honestly divine.
+But we urge you to try the Vego range of bars and chocolate spread because they’re quite honestly divine.
 For true not to be shared (definitely hide the box from partners, housemates and kids) indulgence though, try Booja Booja truffles.
-Trust me, they’re a game changer, albeit a pricey one.
+Trust us, they’re a game changer, albeit a pricey one.